Native American tribes in Virginia: 17th century

 When the English first established the Virginia Colony, the Powhatan tribes had a combined population of about 15,000.
 Relations between the two peoples were not always friendly.
 After Captain John Smith was captured in the winter of 1607 and met with Chief Powhatan, relations were fairly good.
 The Powhatan sealed relationships such as trading agreements and alliances via the kinship between groups involved.
 The kinship was formed through a connection to a female member of the group.
 Powhatan sent food to the English, and was instrumental in helping the newcomers survive the early years.

 By fall 1609, when Smith left Virginia due to a gunpowder accident, relations between the two peoples had soured.
 In the absence of Smith, Native affairs fell to the leadership of Captain George Percy.
 The English and Powhatan's men led attacks on one another in near succession under Percy's time as negotiator.
 With both sides raiding in attempts to sabotage supplies and steal resources, English and Powhatan relations quickly fell apart.
 Their competition for land and resources led to the First Anglo-Powhatan War.

 The story of Pocahontas, the daughter of Chief Powhatan and an ancestor of many of the First Families of Virginia through her marriage to John Rolfe, was romanticized by later artists.

 In April 1613, Captain Samuel Argall learned that Powhatan's "favorite" daughter Pocahontas was residing in a Patawomeck village.
 Argall abducted her to force Powhatan to return English prisoners and stolen agricultural tools and weapons.
 Negotiations between the two peoples began.
 It was not until after Pocahontas converted to Christianity and married Englishman John Rolfe in 1614 that peace was reached between the two peoples.
 As noted, matrilineal kinship was stressed in Powhatan society.
 Pocahontas' marriage to John Rolfe linked the two peoples.

 The peace continued until after Pocahontas died in England in 1617 and her father in 1618.

-After Powhatan's death, the chiefdom passed to his brother Opitchapan.
-His succession was brief and the chiefdom passed to Opechancanough.
-It was Opecancanough who planned a coordinated attack on the English settlements, beginning on March 22, 1622.
+After Powhatan's death, his leadership office, Mamanatowick, passed to his brother Opitchapan.
+His succession was brief and the Mamanatowick title quickly passed to Opechancanough.
+It was Opechancanough who planned a coordinated attack on the English settlements, beginning on March 22, 1622.
 He wanted to punish English encroachments on Indian lands and hoped to run the colonists off entirely.
 His warriors killed about 350-400 settlers (up to one-third of the estimated total population of about 1,200), during the attack.
 The colonists called it the Indian massacre of 1622.
 Jamestown was spared because Chanco, an Indian boy living with the English, warned the English about the impending attack.
 The English retaliated.
 Conflicts between the peoples continued for the next 10 years, until a tenuous peace was reached.